March 25, 2021

 Sounds like everyone should follow the doctor’s orders and get screened!

 Breast cancer is a common type of cancer in women and occasionally men.
-Breast cancer is when abnormal cells in the breast grow out of control.
+It occurs when abnormal cells in the breast multiply and grow out of control and spread rapidly.
 These cells are commonly located in the ducts and glands associated with breast milk, but can be found anywhere in the breast and surrounding tissue and nodes.

 Breast Cancer accounts for an estimated 29% of new cancer cases in women and also 15% of cancer deaths according to the American Cancer Society.